Skip to main content

 Hilary's Transparent Skin Breakdown

 There isn’t a day that goes by that I’m not asked about my skin.
-I find it on one hand hilarious, because I think skin is one of those things that regardless with where it’s at we all feel like it can be better.
-But on the other hand, I have invested so much into my skin so it’s not something I am surprised by.
+On one hand I find it a bit hilarious because I think skin is one of those things that regardless with where it’s at we all feel like it can be better.
+But on the other hand, I have invested so much into my skin so, it bloody better be good!!

-I am so invested into beauty.. makeup, skin, hair, that I know a lot about the treatments and products but also what others do.
-So, I know many are just not transparent with what they get done, and the general public feel like there is something wrong with them- when in fact it has nothing to do with "what you were born with” and everything to do with what you invest into.
+I am so passionate about beauty.. makeup, skin & hair, that I know alot - not just about all the treatments and products, but also what others do.
+That means that I know many are just not transparent with what they get done.
+Which then means the general public feel like there is something wrong with them, questioning why their skin doesn't look like that- when in fact it has nothing to do with "what you were born with” and everything to do with what you invest into.

 I want to be really transparent with what treatments I have had but also am currently doing.
 This is so you know what it takes to invest but what I will also do is break down based on budgets what you can do, and what has the most impact.
 I’m doing this firstly, as a space for resource (I loooooooove when people share through deep experience their top tips-sharing is caring as I tell my kids) but also, to create a moment to remind us all that we simply can't benchmark ourselves against others.